scionproto/scion/doc/ColibriDesign.rst

    is valid and drops the packet if not.
 If the MAC is valid (:math:`\text{MAC}_F^{C=1}` is independent of the ``R`` flag), the border router delivers it to the local COLIBRI service.
 #.
-The COLIBRI service at `F` now add its own HopField and
+The COLIBRI service at `F` now adds its own HopField and
    the two MACs :math:`\text{MAC}_F^{C=1}` and :math:`\sigma_F`,
    the latter encrypted with :math:`DRKey K_{F \to A}`.
    It then sends it to the border router.